vigyan16/vigyan16.github.io/_posts/2017-10-30-About-Blog.md

 Greetings from the Brook!

-This Blog will the primary interface for my SciComm efforts.
+This Blog will be the primary interface for my SciComm efforts.
 Here I will share my ideas, hopes and dreams for STEAM outreach.
 I hope to hear your creative ideas as well.